BMW X1 Review 2025

 The entry-level petrol is badged the sDrive20i.
 Its a turbocharged 1.5-litre petrol engine, which is actually quite sprightly.
 With 170PS, it'll accelerate to 62mph in 8.3 seconds.

-The stars of the range are set to be the plug-in hybrids.
+The plug-in hybrids will be more popular with company car drivers (the all-electric iX1 will probably be more popular still with these folk, but we've written a separate review for that car, which you can read here).
 There are two, the xDrive25e and xDrive30e.
 Both combine the 1.5-litre petrol engine with an electric motor.
-A fairly meaty 7.4kWh battery means they have an official electric-only range of up to 55 miles.
-We expect this'll be slightly less in the real world, but it'll be more than enough for covering the average commute in zero-emission silence.
+A fairly meaty battery means they have an official electric-only range of around 50 miles.
+You'll likely get slightly less in the real world, but it should be more than enough for covering the average commute in zero-emission fashion.

 The BMW X1 has been awarded a maximum five stars for safety by Euro NCAP, which means it's fundamentally a very safe car for transporting your family in.